saucecode/happyboxes-saddots/README.md

 When a player captures a box, a `CAPTURE` packet is broadcast.
 It continues to be that player's turn - they must go again.

 If all boxes have been captured, the scores are calculated, and a new `GAMESTATE` is sent with either "ended" or "tied" as `state`.
-The winner's playerid is also sent.
+The winner's playerid is also sent, or if it is a tie, the ids of the tiees.
 Nothing can happen until the admin sends a reset command with an `ADMIN` packet.

 The admin can kick any player at any time.
 If the player count falls below 2, the gamestate declares the last person the victor.